 Two heads are always better than one.
 Get as many ideas as possible from different people to create a huge amount of ways on how to run your event, what virtual retreat games to conduct, and who should be the people involved.
 Here are some tips on how to facilitate a brainstorming session:

-Set you and your team members mind on what your end goal is in mind.
-Do you want a retreat where your participants leaving happy and energized?
+Layout and define your goal.
+Set your and your team members mind on what your end goal is in mind.
+Do you want a retreat where your participants leave happy and energized?
 Or do you want them to feel ready and equipped to take on more business matters?
 Whatever goal it is, make sure that your activities and retreat topics are aligned with your end goal

+Choose the appropriate people.
 Good ideas come from brilliant people.
 Extend the invitation for a collaborative session to experts and non-experts alike.
-You can also put in a mix of team members from different hierarchy so you get perspective from every step of the ladder.
+You can also put in a mix of team members from different hierarchies so you get perspective from every step of the ladder.
 You will be surprised at the range of ideas that you can gather.

 When deciding where to host your virtual retreat, it’s good to consider the size of your crowd, your budget, and the type of activities that you’ll run.
 Here are some popular video conferencing platforms that you can choose.
 Each comes with a free and paid version.
 Learn more about each platform in our analysis.